 Have you sustained a back injury in Tampa?
 If you were hurt because someone else was negligent, you could be entitled to compensation.
 Our Tampa personal injury lawyers can help you take legal action today.

-At Catania & Catania, P.A., our team has over 28 years of experience protecting injured parties and their families.
+At Catania and Catania Injury Lawyers, our team has over 28 years of experience protecting injured parties and their families.
 In that time, we’ve recovered over $500 million in compensation to hold careless parties accountable.